What Is Managed IT Support? A Small Business Guide

 - ✓Data Backup — automatic, scheduled backups so your files are safe if a computer is lost, stolen, or hit by ransomware

-- ✓Help Desk Support — a real person to call when something breaks, without getting a separate invoice every time
+- ✓Help Desk Support — a real person to call when something breaks, without getting a separate invoice every time, including remote IT support for issues that don't need a site visit

 Managed IT vs. Break/Fix: What's the Difference?